Partnership Brain Partner Lifecycle Protocol

 • explore campaign ideas

-• define scope of collaboration
+• define collaboration scope

-• align on incentives
+• align incentives

-• discuss commercial structure (if applicable)
+• discuss commercial model

 • partnership agreement (formal or informal)